 An eCommerce conversion funnel consists of four levels:

-Your platform should be built in such a way that each section of your website corresponds to the element of the sales funnel.
+Your custom ecommerce platform should be built in such a way that each section of your website corresponds to the element of the sales funnel.
 Every design element matters here and should help your users move along the conversion path.

 Current design trends